Easy Steps to File Maturity Claims for an LIC Policy

 Documents Required

 Filing a maturity claim requires various documents from the insured along with policy discharge form.
-The list of documents are given as follows:
+The list of documents required is as follows:

 For a smooth process, all the documents must be sent to the company no later than 5 to 7 business days prior to the policy’s maturity date.
 The company will settle the policy claim only once all the documents have been verified.